-The members of our nominating and corporate governance committee are Mrs. Davis and Messrs.
-Mackowski and Vos, with Mr. Vos serving as Chairperson of the committee.
-Our board of directors has determined that Mr. Vos is "independent" under the Nasdaq Rules and all applicable laws.
-We intend to avail ourselves of the "controlled company" exception under the Nasdaq Rules which exempts us from the requirement that we have a nominating and corporate governance committee composed entirely of independent directors.
+Following this offering, our nominating and corporate governance committee will be comprised of with serving as Chairperson of the committee.
+Our board of directors has determined that Nasdaq Rules and all applicable laws.
+We and , is "independent" under the intend to avail ourselves of the "controlled company" exception under the Nasdaq Rules which exempts us from the requirement that we have a nominating and corporate governance committee composed entirely of independent directors.
 The responsibilities of the nominating and corporate governance committee are included in its written charter.
 The nominating and corporate governance committee acts on behalf of our board of directors to fulfill our board of directors' responsibilities in overseeing all aspects of our nominating and corporate governance functions.
 The responsibilities of the nominating and corporate governance committee include, among others: